c1ycone/FinTech_Homeworks/README.md

 # FinTech_Homeworks

-### Repository where all homeworks will be pushed to from Lesson 5 onwards.
+### Repository where all homeworks will be committed from Lesson 5 onwards.